rishabh1403/test-status/content/posts/coding/hackerrank/2018/08/Hackerrank-Solution-of-Diagonal-Difference-in-Golang.md

 ---
-title: "Hackerrank Solution of Diagonal Difference in Golang"
+title: "Hackerrank | Solution of Diagonal Difference in Golang"
 description: "In this post we will solve the question diagonal difference from hackerrank in golang.
 We will learn how to create and use a 2-D matrix in Golang and how to traverse over it.
 Let's get started. "
 author: "Rishabh Jain"
-keywords: ["rishabh","rishabh jain","rishabh1403","blog"]
+keywords: ["rishabh","rishabh jain","rishabh1403","blog","hackerrank","coding","golang","language","go","competitive","programming","sport","daigonal","difference","matrix in golang","multi dimension array","2D","array"]
-tags: []
+tags: ["hackerrank","coding","golang"]
-categories: []
+categories: ["hackerrank","coding","golang"]
-date: 2018-08-30T11:23:56+05:30
+date: 2018-08-30T19:05:56+05:30
-draft: true
+draft: false
 ---
 In this post we will solve the question diagonal difference from hackerrank in golang.
 We will learn how to create and use a 2-D matrix in Golang and how to traverse over it.
 Let's get started.
 <!--more-->
 # Problem Statement

 The question can be found at this [link](https://www.hackerrank.com/challenges/diagonal-difference/problem).
-The problem statement states that we need to calulate the absolute difference of sum of elements of left and diagonal of a square matrix(a 2-D array whose rows and columns length are same).
+The problem statement states that we need to calculate the absolute difference of sum of elements of left and diagonal of a square matrix(a 2-D array whose rows and columns length are same).

 Couple of things to note here is